 Don't miss the opportunity to hear the story of how the state's mountains and

-minerals formed and their importance to our economy.
+rocks formed and their importance to our economy.
 From June through August,

 West Virginia Geological and Economic Survey staff work with the

-West Virginia Division of Tourism and
+West Virginia Division of Tourism

-State Parks to hold the Visiting Geologist Program
+to hold the Visiting Geologist Program

 The lively and informative evening slide show focuses on how the land we now